Instagram Trends to Watch for in 2020

 This feature is available for personal Instagram accounts as well as business Instagram profiles, and is a brilliant way to cross-promote your content so you can attract a broader audience.
 Instagram also has so many great features within the stories to take full advantage of.
-Add music make it immersive – add animated stickers, locations, polls and more.
+You can make your story attractive by adding music, animated stickers, locations, polls and more.

 Modifications in Explore Tab

 The Instagram Explore tab curates content and links you with posts based on your past likes and interests.
 It used to be generic in the past, but since interest has recently been segmented, you can now move to the Explore tab for content you are interested in.

 Instagram continues to make finding new accounts easier for users to follow, which is a great thing for your brand.
 Every day, more than 200 million users visit the Explore page, allowing even more people to see your brand.